Headaches can range from mildly vexing to absolutely crippling and regular headache sufferers may find their lives enormously compromised.

 Dried fruit, cured meats and cheese can contain tyramine and sulphites, which are thought to exacerbate headaches.
 Take note next time you eat a meal high in these and see if a headache follows.
 If so, that is a signal to cut them down.
 Keep your water consumption high to help combat the high salt content of these foods too.

-Be aware of food that contains additives like MSG, and avoid ten if possible.
+Be aware of food which contains additives like MSG, and avoid if possible.
 Even the strongest head can pound after a good serving of MSG.
 If the label says no added MSG, that is not the same as none.

 Much as it’s delicious, over-indulging in alcohol will do nothing to prevent headaches.
 Aim to have four alcohol-free days a week and alternate a glass of your favourite tipple with a glass of water to minimise headaches.